 - Vitas area

 - Zaragosa St. to Lakandula area

 There are more dangerous and accident-prone highways and roads to add to the list.
 Take note of these locations.

 One of the accident-prone roads in Metro Manila, Quirino Highway sees a large concentration of vehicles on a daily basis, given that it’s one of the access roads that lead out of Quezon City, cutting through Novaliches, parts of Bulacan, and the North Luzon Expressway Interchange.
 Most accidents along Quirino Highway were caused by drunk driving and overspeeding.

 As an access road out of Las Piñas and to the southern areas of Metro Manila, Alabang-Zapote Road gets clogged up by people heading to and from the metro.

-While accidents on this road are fewer than other roads in Metro Manila, that doesn’t mean they don’t happen.
-With clogged roads, tailgating can cause minor fender benders and high odds of motorists giving in to road rage.
+While accidents on this road are fewer than on other roads in Metro Manila, that doesn’t mean they don’t happen.
+With clogged roads, tailgating can cause minor fender benders and high odds of motorists giving in to road rage

 Drivers also need to carefully navigate through Kennon Road's blind curves, sharp hairpin turns, and slippery and foggy conditions.
 Observe the speed limit of 40 kph to avoid colliding with another vehicle.

 This century-old road has been repeatedly closed for rehabilitation work, especially after heavy rainfalls.
 Sometimes, it's temporarily opened to accommodate more tourists during Holy Week, Baguio festivals, and other special occasions.